zenml-io/zenml/docs/book/deploying-zenml/zenml-self-hosted/deploy-with-zenml-cli.md

 zenml deploy
 ```

-You will be prompted to provide a name for your deployment and details like what cloud provider you want to deploy to, in addition to the username you want to set for the default user — and that's it!
+You will be prompted to provide a name for your deployment and details like what cloud provider you want to deploy to — and that's it!
 It creates the database and any VPCs, permissions, and more that are needed.

 {% hint style="info" %}
 In order to be able to run the `deploy` command, you should have your cloud provider's CLI configured locally with permissions to create resources like MySQL databases and networks.